apache/druid/docs/content/querying/dimensionspecs.md

 configuration.

 A property `optimize` can be supplied to allow optimization of lookup based extraction filter (by default `optimize = true`).
-The optimization layer will run on the broker and it will rewrite the extraction filter as clause of selector filters.
+The optimization layer will run on the Broker and it will rewrite the extraction filter as clause of selector filters.
 For instance the following filter

 ```json